frank-a-otc/otc-editor/README.md

 	    Mapping frameworks performance - https://www.baeldung.com/java-performance-mapping-frameworks

-	   Web-site - provide link to add user feedback about OTCL
+	   Web-site - provide link to add user feedback about OTC

        Check override of "concreteType:" for normal tokens.

-		Don't mandate source-type if whole otcl has only  'from: values'
+		Don't mandate source-type if whole otc has only  'from: values'

-		“${OTCL_HOME}\lib” - test with only .class files.
+		“${OTC_HOME}\lib” - test with only .class files.

-		Change deployment logic to ".dep" files from “${OTCL_HOME}\bin”
+		Change deployment logic to ".dep" files from “${OTC_HOME}\bin”

 		Fix - GetSetTemplate and SetterTemplate has issues with date